How happy are your people at work today? Are you surrounded by a team of smiling faces or is there a bit of a black cloud hanging overhead?

 In an article in Management Today, psychologist Sarah Lewis advocates helping your team understand their strengths.
 “The more you can help people find ways to use their strengths at work, the more likely it is they will become self motivated in their work,” she says.
 Questions like: ‘when are you most energised at work?’ and ‘what feels really easy and enjoyable for you that others sometimes struggle with’ can help people get a deeper insight into where their core strengths lie.
 Armed with this information, you can then find opportunities for people to use their strengths more at work.
 “Allocate tasks by strengths rather than role and delegate by volunteer rather than imposition where possible,” says Sarah.
 People like to succeed and do things well – so give them plenty of opportunity to do the things they are good at.

 Healthy teams work hard but also have fun together.
 Make sure you take time out to allow the team to celebrate successes – not just the major achievements, but also the small milestones along the way.
+Good HR systems with portals and workspaces allows you to have conversations for these celebrations.
 This doesn’t have to be a big, expensive event – a break for coffee and cake or pizza on a Friday lunchtime is often enough to make people feel valued (and also links back to the desire for ‘free food’ mentioned earlier!).
 Regular feedback , public recognition of people’s efforts and a simple ‘thank you’ can all help to create a positive climate where people are motivated and willing to pull together.
 Formal team-building activities can also help people have fun and build stronger relationships – though you need to make sure you are taking the demographics and personalities of your team into account.
 Team-building doesn’t have to be about abseiling or white water rafting – cooking and eating together, for example, can be just as effective in helping people gel.

 How does your business create a healthy team environment?
 Let us know what’s worked for you.